okemoto6/GDAPC/TEST-GH-KNIT.md

 ## 3. PROCESS PHASE

-For initial cleaning and manipulating purposes Excel spreadsheet and Excel's Power Query tool were used.
+For initial cleaning and manipulating purposes Excel spreadsheet and Excel’s Power Query tool were used.
 Since the amount of data is too big to be analyzed in one spreadsheet (5 667 711 rows), each file have been checked, cleaned and transformed separately.